AITA for setting boundaries with my financially dependent parents?

 I explained that I was uncomfortable with this and that I would be the one in debt, not them.
 Things were quiet until a few days later when they both showed up at our house.

-At first, they were nice, but then they began insisting I let them use the card.
+At first, they were nice, but then they began insisting that I let them use the card.
 They even tried to get my mom to make me feel guilty about it.

 I got really mad.
 When my brother said I owed them because they used to look after me, I laughed and walked away.

-When I got back home, I found out they tried to manipulate my dad, too.
+When I got back home, I found out they had tried to manipulate my dad, too.
 He kicked them out.

 My mom also tried, and he told her to leave as well.
 She's now staying with my brother and his wife.